-- Their work involves a specific risk, the additional leave may not amount to less than 3 working days.
+- Their work involves a specific risk; the additional leave may not exceed 3 working days.

 - They care for one or two children up to 14 years of age.
-In this case, the additional leave may not amount to less than 1 working day.
+In this case, the additional leave may not exceed 1 working day.

 The collective agreement or employment contract may stipulate other cases in which additional leave may be granted (for night work, shift work, long-term work, etc.).

-An employer may grant an employee unpaid leave at the employee’s request.
+An employer may grant unpaid leave at the employee’s request.

 Work on public holidays